 Dr. Ted Naiman notes that the general very low-carb diet is easier.
 “No carbs equals no fermentation equals no IBS.
 It is simple and it works great.”21

 The takeaway: Ample evidence now exists that short-chain carbohydrates called FODMAPs can cause problems in people with IBS, but the intricacies of the diet are challenging.
 A low-carb diet is a simpler way to eliminate many of the common FODMAPs.

 4. Research evidence for a very low-carbohydrate or ketogenic diet

-Another study from New Zealand followed three different low-carb diets (5, 15 and 25% or calories from carbs) and found all three groups reached ketosis and reported resolution of their abdominal bloating and cramping.17 While this was not specifically an IBS study, it confirms the improved GI symptoms with low-carb diets.
+In a recent study from New Zealand, people were randomly assigned to follow a diet providing either 5, 15 or 25% of calories from carbs.
+All three groups reached ketosis and reported resolution of their abdominal bloating and cramping.23 While this was not specifically an IBS study, it confirms that low-carb diets can improve GI symptoms.

-Currently a randomized clinical trial is recruiting in Sweden that will assign patients to one of three diets for four weeks: standard diet, a low FODMAP diet, and a very low-carbohydrate diet.18
+And a randomized clinical trial now recruiting in Sweden will assign IBS patients to one of three diets for four weeks: a standard diet, a low-FODMAP diet, or a very low-carbohydrate diet.

 “The fact is that you will know quickly whether this works for you,” says Dr. Bourdua-Roy.
 “Try it for two weeks; take the Diet Doctor challenge.
 You will get the answer!”

 If you have experienced improvement in your IBS symptoms with a low-carb or keto diet, let us know in the comments.